-- The changes come to a natural conclusion or resting place. - The logic of the new landscape is complete, coherent, and consistent. - No new problems surface and the new metaphors can handle the previously problematic - The client says "no" to the question: "And is there anything else you need right now in relation to [their original desired outcome statement]?"
+- The changes come to a natural conclusion or resting place. - The logic of the new landscape is complete, coherent, and consistent. - No new problems surface and the new metaphors can handle the previously problematic situations. - The client says "no" to the question: "And is there anything else you need right now in relation to [their original desired outcome statement]?"

-If there is limited time left in the session we invite the client to continue the process between sessions by drawing their metaphor landscape and saying, "And get to know more about ... [list their key metaphors], and to find out, what happens next ..."
+If there is limited time left in the session we invite the client to continue the process between sessions by drawing their metaphor landscape and saying, "And get to know more about ... [list their key metaphors], and to find out what happens after this session ..."
 To finish we ask something like, "And is it OK to leave it here?"